catkin/xylem/docs/design.rst

 ``rosdep`` was originally designed for use with ``rosbuild`` and both code and command line interface are structured for that purpose.
-The notion of stacks, packages and manifests where where ``rosdep`` keys were defined at a stack level is deeply baked into the design.
+The notion of stacks, packages and manifests where ``rosdep`` keys were defined at a stack level is deeply baked into the design.
 Later adaptations to work with ``catkin`` were bolted on to that design in a suboptimal way and in became increasingly hard to extend ``rosdep`` with new features.
 Thus, ``rosdep`` has **a lot of unused or overly